demithetechie/100daysofcode/README.md

 Comprehensions help us to reduce the amount of code we are writing, whilst still performing exactly the same way.
 They are very useful for lists and dictionaries, as mentioned above.

+# Day 27 - Tkinter, `*args and **kwargs` and Creating GUIs

+Tkinter is a module used to create UIs in python.

+# Day 28 - Tkinter, Dynamic Typing and the Pomodoro Calendar

+# Day 29 - Building a Password Manager GUI App

+# Day 30 - Errors, Exceptions and JSON Data

+# Day 31 - Flash Card App Capstone Project

+# Day 32 - ???